MartinEesmaa/VVCEasy/MPV.md

 Please check the changelog before you download the new version.

 ```
+24/10/2023 - Updated Android MPV VVCEasy build with vvdec and others.
 23/10/2023 - Removed libmujs for error shared libraries loading reason on Arch Linux.
 23/10/2023 - Added X11 support to Arch Linux AppImage of MPV VVCEasy build.
 23/10/2023 - Added Arch Linux support to avoid segmentation fault reason, just another new AppImage.